Paid ads vs SEO and organic growth for tradespeople

 The Long Game: Why SEO Builds Sustainable Growth

 If paid ads are like renting a billboard on the motorway, Search Engine Optimisation (SEO) is more like owning the plot of land it stands on.
-It takes longer to build, sure, but once it’s up and running, you’re not constantly reaching into your wallet every time someone clicks your business name.
+It takes longer to build, but once it’s up and running you’re not constantly reaching into your wallet every time someone clicks your business name.

 Instead of paying Google to appear when someone searches “kitchen fitter near me” or “emergency plumber in Maidstone”, SEO helps your website earn its way up the rankings naturally and stay there.
-That means when someone searches exactly what you do, in exactly your area, you appear near the top without shelling out for every click.
+That means when someone searches exactly what you do, in exactly your area, you appear near the top without shelling out money for every click.

 According to Backlinko’s Organic CTR Study, the #1 organic result in Google gets a whopping 27.6 percent of all clicks.
 By contrast, most paid ads only see 2 to 3 percent.
-That’s a massive difference and it’s exactly why SEO is a smart investment for tradespeople who want more than just short-term wins.SEO isn’t just about visibility, it builds authority and trust too.
-When your website is packed with helpful information, like case studies, blog posts, photo galleries, FAQs and service pages that actually explain what you do, people feel confident calling you.
+That’s a massive difference and it’s exactly why SEO is a smart investment for tradespeople who want more than just short-term wins.
+SEO isn’t just about visibility, it ALSO builds Web authority and trust too.
+When your website is packed with helpful information, such as; case studies, blog posts, photo galleries, FAQs and service pages that actually explain what you do, people feel confident calling you.

-Imagine this: a potential customer finds your article titled “10 Signs Your Roof Needs Replacing”, learns something useful, and then clicks your Get a Quote button.
+Imagine this: a potential customer finds your article titled “10 Signs Your Roof Needs Replacing”, learns something useful and then clicks your Get a Quote button.
 You didn’t pay for that click, and you might keep getting similar clicks from that one blog post for years.
 Paid ads could never.

 SEO helps: